-To achieve active participation of the Arab countries USA and West European countries extended grants and develop-Saudi Arabia was the greatest beneficiary. mental assistance.
-It got \$21 billion United States aid.
-67 Syria, a terrorist state according to Western countries, suddenly became an ally The European Economic Community released the in the Gulf war. frozen EC/Syrian Aid Protocol since 1986.
+To achieve active participation of the Arab countries USA and West European countries extended grants and developmental assistance.
+Saudi Arabia was the greatest beneficiary. billion United States aid.
+67 Syria, a terrorist It got \$21 state according to Western countries, suddenly became an ally in the Gulf war.
+The European Economic Community released the frozen EC/Syrian Aid Protocol since 1986.
 Loans million held back earlier by the European Community when Syria was adjudged a terrorist state were released.
 Egypt had also got a tremendous financial assistance.
-"US written off billion of debt \$7 and 6 billion dollars by Arab Gulf States."68
+"US written off \$7 billion of debt and 6 billion dollars by Arab Gulf States."68